 This resource, developed for clinicians, details a specific elective surgery procedure that should now only be done for specific indications.
 Evidence-based recommendations that detail ‘best care’ pathways should be discussed with your patient to determine the most appropriate pathway of care.

 Cosmetic surgery should not be performed in the Victorian public healthcare system with current elective surgery restrictions nor be reintroduced without a specific medical indication.

 In usual circumstances this would mean that the procedure has a corresponding item number in the Medical Benefits Schedule.
 Cosmetic surgery is restricted under the Victorian elective surgery access policy (July 2015).

 This advice aligns with the Australian Health Protection Principal Committee statement on restoration of elective surgery.

 Cosmetic surgery should only be considered in the public healthcare system when there is a medical indication.

-Refer to the Victorian elective surgery access policy (July 2015) for the full list of acceptable medical indications.
+Refer to the Victorian elective surgery access policy (July 2015) for the full list of procedures and acceptable medical indications.

 Best care recommendations